 Natural cork closures have a negative carbon balance when used to seal wines bottled in glass containers, according to recent studies conducted by three of the world’s largest auditing companies.
 A single stopper has a balance of up to – 309 grams of CO2; numbers for sparkling wine stoppers go even higher at up to – 589 grams.

 As a renewable and natural product, cork is harvested without damaging or cutting down the trees, which live for 200 years or longer.
 During its lifetime a cork oak tree can absorb 20 tons of CO2 from the atmosphere while producing up to 65,000 corks.
 Through sustainable harvesting, the cork industry is helping to fight climate change by preserving Europe’s largest oak forests from deforestation, while also providing high-paying jobs for agricultural farmers.

 Since 1988, Wine Spectator has released its annual Top 100 list, selecting the best wines from the thousands reviewed during the year.
-According to the magazine, the criteria used to create this highly-regarded, annual list focus on quality, value, availability, and excitement.
+According to the magazine, the criteria used to create this highly-regarded, annual list focus on quality, value, availability and excitement.

-The Portuguese Cork Association (http://www.apcor.pt/en/) exists to promote natural cork and its products.
-APCOR is the employers’ association of national scope, created in 1956 and is based in Santa Maria de Lamas, in the council of Santa Maria da Feira, at the heart of the cork industry around 30 kilometers from Porto, Portugal’s second largest city.
+Associação Portuguesa da Cortiça (APCOR) exists to represent and promote the Portuguese cork industry and its products.
+APCOR is the employers’ association of national scope, created in 1956 and is based in Santa Maria de Lamas, at the heart of the cork industry around 30 kilometers from Porto, Portugal’s second largest city.
 Membership of the association is open to all companies operating in the fields of production, marketing or export of cork products.
 The organization advocates on behalf of the Portuguese cork industry worldwide and is the driving force of an industry based on tradition, innovation and sustainability.